What is Hand Lettering?

 I’m a huge fan of Tombow as a brand.
 I started my lettering journey using their products and I still use them as a professional letterer.
 I love Tombow so much, in fact, that I even became a Tombow Brand Ambassador!
 The very first pens I bought from Tombow was a set of their Dual Brush Pens.
 These pens are excellent because the brush tip allows a great deal of flexibility and the bullet tip is perfect for simple linework.
 Plus they come in a whole variety of color sets, like bright, pastel, galaxy, secondary, and grayscale.
 These pens are a hand lettering must-have, so pick your favorite palette and grab them!

 While the Dual Brush Pens cover the color category beautifully, you will also want something in black and something a bit smaller.
 That’s where the Tombow Fudenosuke Brush Pens come in.
 They come in both a soft and hard tip, giving you tons of flexibility for your hand lettering projects.
-I use these pens constantly and I’m always buying more because they are essential in my lettering toolkit.
+I use these pens constantly and I’m always buying more because they are essential in my hand lettering artist toolkit.

 One thing you definitely need for hand lettering is a variety of black pens.
 That’s why I highly recommend this Faber-Castell pen assortment.
 They have plenty of black pens in various widths, along with a few interesting nibs for you to play with and explore.